Medication Safety in the Office Practice

 - Staff should use an aseptic technique when injecting medications.

 - Staff should follow safe injection practices.
 Educate staff on the concept of one syringe, one needle, one time, and the difference between single-dose and multi-dose vials.
-The Center for Disease Control’s One and Only Campaign (see references for link) provides valuable information on how to keep injections safe in your practice.
+The Centers for Disease Control’s One and Only Campaign (see references for link) provides valuable information on how to keep injections safe in your practice.

 - Mark multi-dose vials with the date they should be discarded (28 days after opening or sooner if recommended by the manufacturer).
 Immediately discard multi-dose vials if sterility is questioned or compromised.
 Discard all vials used during an emergency, as sterility cannot be guaranteed.